cbkii/Auto-Forwarder-Plugin/README.md

 * **🆕 Global Filtering (Fork Feature):**
     * **Global Keyword/Regex Filter:** Set a global filter pattern in settings that can be applied to multiple rules.
-    * **Per-Rule Toggle:** Each rule can independently enable "use global regex" to apply the global filter alongside its local filter.
+    * **Per-Rule Toggle:** Each rule can independently enable "use global regex" to apply the global filter alongside its local filter (matches either).

 ## 🛠️ Installation

-1. Go to the [**Releases**](https://github.com/cbkii/Auto-Forwarder-Plugin/releases) page of this fork and download the latest `.py` file (v1.9.9.9 or newer).
+1. Go to the [**Releases**](https://github.com/cbkii/Auto-Forwarder-Plugin/releases) page of this fork and download the latest `.py` file.
 2. Using your device's file manager, **rename the file extension** from `.py` to `.plugin`.
 (Your file manager may warn you about changing the extension; accept the change.)
 3. Open Telegram and send the `.plugin` file to yourself (e.g., in your "Saved Messages").
 4. Tap on the file you just sent within the Telegram app.